taichi-dev/soft2d-for-unity/Docs/English/Overview.md

 ## Emitter

-Emitter is an object that can continuously emit bodies.
+An emitter is an object that can continuously emit bodies.

 [Introduction](BasicComponents/Emitter.md)